![]() |

-I was raised in a relatively small town in the buckle of the bible belt, in a medium
+I was raised in a relatively small town in the buckle of the bible belt, in a medium I grew up knowing next

 sized pentecostal church.
 I guess it was what you could call a "fundie" church,